Physicians · Remote · AI Training

 6. Familiar with AI / machine learning concepts?

-- Collaborate with AI teams to refine training methodologies and improve model performance
+- Collaborate with cross-functional teams to refine prompt strategies and quality-assurance rubrics

 Requirements